The Power of Enthusiasm in Your HomeschoolOctober 28, 2022

 Field trips are fun – and they’re educational.
 And when you go with a bunch of your homeschool friends, it helps build close bonds and memories.

 Annessa, a mother who homeschools two children, goes on joint field trips with her homeschool group.
 “We recently visited a local farm and a kennel for rescued animals.
-Our children did farmhand work such as milk a cow, clean out horse stalls, and even learned the names of the animals.
+Our children did farmhand work such as milking a cow, cleaning horse stalls, and even learned the names of the animals.
 At the kennel, they learned all about rescue animals and wrote a report on their favorite animal, which included pictures.
 The trips really impacted them in a positive way and taught them how people care for animals.
 It was also great seeing them socialize and get so excited when they were doing the chores.”

-Music lessons and Sports Teams
+Music Lessons and Sports Teams

-Homeschooled children can join multiple sports teams (some states allow homeschoolers to join the public school teams), or take music lessons.
+Homeschooled children can join multiple sports teams (some states allow homeschoolers to join public school teams), or take music lessons.
 Sports teach children about rules, sportsmanship, and teamwork.

 Both music and sports teams also give your children a fun break from their daily homeschool routine.
 These activities provide an outlet that encourages creativity and mental toughness.
 They spur enthusiasm and give you a chance to watch your children as they perform.

 Your passion for your children’s educational experience will naturally create an enthusiastic atmosphere as you progress through your homeschool journey.
 But just like any other emotion, enthusiasm will wane.
 That’s when you recharge your batteries and realize once again that what you are doing is a noble pursuit.
-Give it your all, enjoy each moment and all the wonderful times with your children.
+Give it your all, and enjoy each moment and all the wonderful times with your children.